 This one-mile outdoor trail at the U.S. Army Heritage & Education Center provides visitors with the opportunity to get up close to a Huey helicopter, an M-18 Tank Destroyer, and other exhibits and large artifacts related to U.S. Army history.

 Cumberland Valley Restaurants

-Nothing’s better for Instagramming than a freshly served plate of food, and Cumberland Valley restaurants, brewpubs and wineries offer ample opportunities.
-Or Instagram your beer while checking off your passport along the Cumberland Valley Beer Trail.
+Nothing’s better for Instagramming than a freshly served plate of food, and Cumberland Valley restaurants, brewpubs, and wineries offer ample opportunities.
+Or Instagram your beer while checking in at passport locations along the Cumberland Valley Beer Trail.

 It’s an easy trip from many major eastern U.S. cities, with a range of places to stay.
 So strike a pose toward a Cumberland Valley getaway, where unforgettable moments reveal themselves all the time, and you can always capture the perfect shot with #nofilter.